spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

   * The user arrives at the landing page and is presented with a call-to-action to "Start Quiz".
 Also note the navigation option to "View Highscores" and the "Time" value set at 0.

   * Clicking the "Start Quiz" button presents the user with a series of questions.
-The timer is initialized with a value and immediately begins count down.
+The timer is initialized with a value and immediately begins countdown.

   * Score is calculated by time remaining.
 Answering quickly and correctly results in a higher score.
 Answering incorrectly results in a time penalty (for example, 15 seconds are subtracted from time remaining).